mrocklin/blog/_posts/work/2017-06-28-simple-bokeh-server.md

 the document with the `doc.add_root(...)` method.

-This starts a Tornado web server and creates a new image whenever someone connects, similar to libraries like Tornado, or Flask
+This starts a Tornado web server and creates a new image whenever someone connects, similar to libraries like Tornado, or Flask.
+In this case our web server piggybacks on the Jupyter notebook's own IOLoop.
+Because Bokeh is built on Tornado it can play nicely with other async applications like Tornado or Asyncio.

 Live Updates
 --------------